DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 ### screenshots

-Enables the test runner to take screenshots of the tested webpages.
+Enables TestCafe to take screenshots of the tested webpages.

 ```text
 screenshots(path [, takeOnFails]) → this